rkdmf0000/javascript-closed-caption-runner/README.md

 # javascript-closed-caption-runner Blog widget for YouTube

-This widget is designed to work only on YouTube videos.
-It was created to solve the problem of closed captions being disabled on certain YouTube videos.
+1. This widget was developed to address the issue of certain YouTube videos having disabled captions, which can prevent visually impaired individuals from fully enjoying the content.
+By using this widget, users can enable closed captions for such videos and enjoy them fully.

-The widget uses a publicly available online repository for the closed caption files, as the creator does not have the resources to host their own server.
+2. The closed caption file is not hosted on a separate server, as I personally do not have the resources to host it.
+Instead, I recommend using a public online storage service for hosting the file.

-Here's the URL that should be entered into an iframe:

 ```text
 https://rkdmf0000.github.io/javascript-closed-caption-runner/main/dist/